Umbrella companies and IR35 rules: what you need to know

 What is an umbrella company?

-There is no statutory definition of an ‘umbrella company’.
+There is currently no statutory definition of an ‘umbrella company’.
 Generally speaking, an umbrella company refers to a company that employs temporary workers who work at different end clients’ premises.

 Typically, umbrella companies enter a contract with a recruitment agency, who sources work from end clients.